webartistse/funko-showcase-workshop/APP-PLATFORM.md

 3. Copy the contents of your ".env" file you created earlier into the box.

     ![Copy your .env file into this box.](https://doimages.nyc3.cdn.digitaloceanspaces.com/GitHub/funko-showcase-workshop/5-AppPlatform/bulkeditor.png)

 4. Click "Save".

+# TODO: FINISH THIS PAGE.
+1. Finish setting everything up.
+2. Watch the build and deploy logs.
+They're interesting!
+3. There's a bug.
+It will say you have no environment variables.
+You do.
+You can update if you'd like.

-## 5.4 Access Your Running Application
+## 5.5 Access Your Running Application

 - Once deployed, visit the app's public URL to verify it's running correctly.